MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 # Cloud hybrid search service (Cloud SSA) FAQ

-Quite frequently, we receive questions regarding Cloud hybrid search service application, hybrid, and its supportability around various use cases.
+Frequently, we receive questions regarding Cloud hybrid search service application, hybrid, and its supportability around various use cases.
 The goal of this article is to collate and have a home for these questions for ease of reference.

 ***Is there an automated wizard that can help configure hybrid in my environment?***

-Yes, you can leverage the Hybrid Configuration Wizard on the <a href="https://go.microsoft.com/fwlink/?linkid=2185077" target="_blank">**More features** page of the SharePoint admin center</a> for hybrid configurations.
+Yes, you can use the Hybrid Configuration Wizard on the <a href="https://go.microsoft.com/fwlink/?linkid=2185077" target="_blank">**More features** page of the SharePoint admin center</a> for hybrid configurations.
 This wizard automates certain configuration steps required to connect on-premises SharePoint Server environment with SharePoint in Microsoft 365.
 [Read more about the Hybrid Configuration Wizard](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center)

 ***Can I leverage the SharePoint Hybrid Configuration Wizard to perform a clean-up of my hybrid environment or deactivate hybrid features that were activated by the wizard?***